Kasekopf/loopsmol/README.md

 You must ascend manually into a Shrunken Adventurer Softcore run before running the script.
 Seal Clubber under a Vole sign is recommended for now.
 Astral mask or astral belt are both useful, but neither is required.

 The arguments accepted by the script are listed below.
-Note that you can combine multiple options; for example "loopsmol pulls=18 tune=blender" will save 2 pulls and switch moon sign to Blender during the run.
+Note that you can combine multiple options; for example "loopsmol pulls=18 fax=false" will save 2 pulls and avoid using a faxbot.
 Most options also have an associated setting to set an option permanently; for example "set loopsmol_pulls=18" will cause the script to always save 2 pulls (unless overriden by using the pulls option at runtime).

 Commands:
   sim - Check if you have the requirements to run this script.